slightlytyler/arrowsmith-web-starter/README.md

-# Bernie Tax Viz
+# Arrowsmith Web Starter

-An app for visualizing the effects of Bernie Sander's tax plan
+Rapid application prototyping for the web.

 ## Dev